Question: Where is my order?

 Question: What size are the water lilies and how are they shipped?

 Answer: The size of the plant that we ship varies by variety.
-We ship plants that are semi-mature or mature that are ready to grow quickly.
+We ship plants that are well started or mature that are ready to grow quickly.
 They may be bare root or in small pots, depending on the variety, time of year, and available inventory.
 Bog plants are often cut back for shipping, and will regrow quickly.

 Question: I ordered snails and they have not moved since I released them into the pond.
 Are they dead?